Effective January 3, 2022

 Hockey Canada is the sole governing body for amateur hockey in Canada.
 In co-operation with its thirteen Members, its minor hockey associations (MHAs), and partner organizations including the Canadian Hockey League, Canadian Junior Hockey League and U SPORTS, Hockey Canada operates hockey programming across Canada.
 Hockey programming means making all arrangements for amateur hockey leagues, teams and games, including choosing and training coaches and officials, deciding which players may participate at which level, and establishing appropriate rules and regulations for amateur hockey.
 As part of its hockey programming activities, Hockey Canada and its aforementioned associated entities also take responsibility for determining if transfer regulations may apply, scouting, gauging the success of certain programs in order to improve upon them, facilitating emergency contact, providing educational and career opportunities, research and maintaining regular electronic updates/contact with participants.

-This Policy describes the way Hockey Canada collects, uses, retains, safeguards, discloses and disposes of the personal information of its Registered Participants including players, coaches, referees, managers and volunteers, along with information that may be provided by others from time to time.
+This Policy describes the way Hockey Canada collects, uses, retains, safeguards, discloses and disposes of the personal information of its Registered Participants including players, coaches, officials, managers and volunteers, along with information that may be provided by others from time to time.

 This Policy describes the way that Hockey Canada will, subject to applicable legal requirements, adhere to all relevant federal and provincial legislative privacy requirements.
 The Policy follows the 10 Canadian Standards Association (CSA) principles identified in the federal Personal Information Protection and Electronic Documents Act (PIPEDA).
 The Policy describes each principle and the method of implementing each.
 Hockey Canada will strive to meet or exceed federal and provincial legislative requirements and will ensure that it remains current with changing technologies and laws.
 Any changes will immediately be posted to the Hockey Canada website.